Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 Diagnosis

 Laboratory tests can help assess the severity of the poisoning and identify complications.
-A complete blood count (CBC) and blood chemistry should be performed to check liver and kidney function, as these organs are involved in the metabolism and excretion of toxins.
-Electrolyte disturbances, particularly changes in potassiumPotassium is an essential mineral and electrolyte that is important for the function of nerves and muscles, including the heart muscle.
+A complete blood count and blood chemistry should be performed to check liver and kidney function, as these organs are involved in the metabolism and eliminationElimination refers to the process by which waste products and toxins are removed from the body.
+This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. of toxins.
+Electrolyte imbalances, especially potassiumPotassium is an essential mineral and electrolyte that is important for the function of nerves and muscles, including the heart muscle.
 Potassium also helps regulate fluid balance and blood pressure. and sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
-Unbalanced sodium levels can lead to various health problems in dogs and cats., can occur and should be monitored.
+Unbalanced sodium levels can lead to various health problems in dogs and cats. changes, can occur and should be monitored.

-Direct detection of tropane alkaloids in blood or urine is rarely available in routine diagnostics but can be performed in specialized laboratories.
-In practice, however, this detection is usually not necessary, as treatment is symptom-oriented.
+Direct detection of tropane alkaloids in the blood or urine is rarely available in routine diagnostics but can be performed in specialized laboratories.
+In practice, however, this detection is usually not necessary as therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. is symptom-oriented.

-Differentially, other anticholinergic poisonings (e.g., due to certain medications like antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
-They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms. or tricyclic antidepressants), as well as neurological diseases such as epilepsy or meningoencephalitis, must be considered.
+Differential diagnosisDifferential diagnosis is the process of weighing two or more conditions that cause similar symptoms to determine the specific cause of a patient's symptoms. must consider other anticholinergic poisonings (e.g., by certain medications such as antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
+They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms. or tricyclic antidepressants), as well as neurological diseases such as epilepsy or meningoencephalitis.

 Therapeutic principles

-The cholinesterase inhibitor physostigmine can be used as an antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
+The cholinesterase inhibitorsCholinesterase inhibitors are medications that block the activity of the cholinesterase enzyme, which breaks down the neurotransmitter acetylcholine.
+They are used to treat Alzheimer's disease and other forms of dementia, as well as certain muscle activity disorders. physostigmine can be used as an antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
 Antidotes can be specific to certain poisons or have more general detoxifying effects..

-By inhibiting the breakdown of acetylcholine, physostigmine counteracts the effect of atropine, so that more acetylcholine is available again and for a longer period of time.
+By inhibiting the breakdown of acetylcholine, physostigmine reverses the effect of atropine, so that more acetylcholine is available again and for a longer period of time.

-The primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. should be carried out as quickly as possible and include all sensible measures consistently.
+PrimaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. should take place as quickly as possible and consistently include all sensible measures.

-These are inducing vomiting, provided the animal is responsive and there are no seizures, as well as gastric lavageLavage is a rinsing procedure that uses a liquid to clean a body cavity, organ, or wound.
+These include inducing Vomiting, provided the animal is responsive and no Seizures are present, as well as gastric lavageLavage is a rinsing procedure that uses a liquid to clean a body cavity, organ, or wound.
 In veterinary medicine, lavage can be used, for example, for gastric lavage or to clean an infected wound..

-To secondary poison eliminationElimination refers to the process by which waste products and toxins are removed from the body.
-This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin., that is, the eliminationElimination refers to the process by which waste products and toxins are removed from the body.
-This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. of already absorbed poisons, serves an increase in urine formation by volume substitution and the use of special drugs (forced diuresisDiuresis is the increase in urine excretion by the kidneys.
+Secondary toxinA toxin is a poison produced by living cells or organisms that can be harmful to the body upon contact or ingestion.
+Toxins can originate from bacteria, plants, animals, or fungi. eliminationElimination refers to the process by which waste products and toxins are removed from the body.
+This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin., i.e., the eliminationElimination refers to the process by which waste products and toxins are removed from the body.
+This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. of already absorbed toxins, is achieved by increasing urine formation through volume substitution and the use of special medications (forced diuresisDiuresis is the increase in urine excretion by the kidneys.
 It is a natural process for removing excess water and waste products from the body.).

-Treatment of Angel’s Trumpet poisoning requires a rapid and comprehensive therapeutic approach.
+The treatment of angel’s trumpet poisoning requires a rapid and comprehensive therapeutic approach.
 The primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. measure is decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. to prevent further absorptionAbsorption refers to the uptake of substances by living cells or tissues.
-In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. of the poison.
+In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. of the toxinA toxin is a poison produced by living cells or organisms that can be harmful to the body upon contact or ingestion.
+Toxins can originate from bacteria, plants, animals, or fungi..
 If ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. occurred less than 1–2 hours ago and the animal is conscious and not showing seizures, inducing vomiting by administering apomorphine (dog) or xylazine (cat) may be useful.
-Inducing vomiting is contraindicated in animals with impaired consciousness or seizures.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. occurred less than 1–2 hours ago and the animal is conscious and showing no Convulsions, inducing Vomiting by administering apomorphine (dog) or xylazine (cat) may be useful.
+Inducing Vomiting is contraindicated in animals with impaired consciousness or if Seizures are present.

 Symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. includes stabilization of vital functionsVital functions are essential bodily functions necessary to sustain life.
+Therapies can be medicinal, surgical, or through other medical interventions. includes the stabilization of vital functionsVital functions are essential bodily functions necessary to sustain life.
 These include breathing, heart rate, blood pressure, body temperature, and level of consciousness..
-For seizures, benzodiazepines such as diazepam (0.5-2 mg/kg i.v.) or midazolam are used.
+For Seizures, benzodiazepines such as diazepam (0.5-2 mg/kg i.v.) or midazolam are used.
 Fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is important to promote the excretion of toxins via the kidneys (forced diuresisDiuresis is the increase in urine excretion by the kidneys.
 It is a natural process for removing excess water and waste products from the body.) and to stabilize the circulation.
-Cooling measures are indicated for hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
-In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention..
+For hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
+In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention., cooling measures are indicated.

-Monitoring of heart function using continuous ECG is recommended in severe poisoning.
-Antiarrhythmics such as lidocaine or beta-blockers can be used for arrhythmias.
+Monitoring heart function using continuous ECG is recommended in severe poisonings.
+For arrhythmias, antiarrhythmics such as lidocaine or beta blockers may be used.
 Oxygen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. should be performed for shortness of breath or cyanosisCyanosis refers to a bluish discoloration of the skin and mucous membranes, caused by an inadequate oxygen supply to the blood.
+Therapies can be medicinal, surgical, or through other medical interventions. should be performed in case of shortness of breath or cyanosisCyanosis refers to a bluish discoloration of the skin and mucous membranes, caused by an inadequate oxygen supply to the blood.
 It can be a sign of heart, lung, or blood diseases..
 In severe cases, mechanical ventilation may be required.

 Prognosis & follow-up care